drupol/master-thesis/src/thesis/3-tools.typ

   ARM-based Apple Silicon processors.

-This selection encompasses both `x86` and `ARM` architectures, as well as Linux and MacOS operating systems, providing a comprehensive view of reproducibility across the most commonly used development platforms in #gls("SE").
+This selection encompasses both `x86` and `ARM` architectures, as well as Linux and macOS operating systems, providing a comprehensive view of reproducibility across the most commonly used development platforms in #gls("SE").
 The choice of these architectures ensures the results are relevant to a broad spectrum of development environments and application targets.